-10.1 Primary study parameter(s)
+10.1 Primary efficacy study parameter

 The primary endpoint is the composite of the incidence of all thrombo-embolic complications, including myocardial infarction, leg ischemia, deep venous thrombosis, colon ischemia, stroke, graft thrombosis, thrombo-embolic complications in kidney or spleen and other peripheral thrombosis and all-cause mortality within 30 days after surgery or during the same admission.
 Also, peroperative thrombosis requiring additional actions peroperatively (i.e. embolectomy, atherectomy or re-do of an anastomosis because of thrombus).
-Incidence of bleeding complications according to E-CABG classification, grade 1 and higher.
+The statistical efficacy analysis will be conducted with a chi-square test for proportions.